RobertCarrUTA/Mavs-Arboretum-Store/README.md

 The following compile instructions are for Ubuntu.
 In addition, we assume you have all the required files and are entering them in the directory containing those files.
 * compile: Using the terminal, navigate to the directory where these files are located, and then enter "make" to compile the program.
 * run: Using the directory where "make" was run, enter "./manga"
-* clean: Enter "clean" to delete the executable file and all its object files
+* clean: Enter "make clean" to delete the executable file and all its object files

 ## SCRUM Spreadsheet
 The SCRUM spreadsheet for the project can be found by [clicking here](/Scrum_MANGA.ods).